Austroaeschna atrata

 It inhabits the upper reaches of mountain streams, generally above an altitude of 400m, in New South Wales and Victoria.

 Austroaeschna atrata is a medium-sized to large dragonfly with a very dark colouring and dull markings.

+Etymology

+The genus name Austroaeschna combines the prefix austro- (from Latin auster, meaning “south wind”, hence “southern”) with Aeshna, a genus of dragonflies.

+The species name atrata is derived from the Latin atratus ("blackened"), likely referring to its shiny black face.